Every company has a communal intelligence of data, information, processes, resources, and more than forms its knowledge base.

 When customers navigate to your knowledge base, their main reason is that they have a question that needs an urgent answer.
 It means that chances are people who visit your online knowledge base will feel frustrated or not.

-Another best way to make a useful knowledge base is to repeat, repeat, and repeat.
-It means that you should never consider your online knowledge base as “complete.”
+Another best way to make a helpful knowledge base is to repeat, repeat, and repeat.
+You should never consider your online knowledge base as “complete.”

-For beginners, you need to continue producing and editing certain documents as your business continues to evolve as time passes by.
+For beginners, you need to continue producing and editing certain documents as your business evolves over time.

 Say, for instance, after introducing your latest product.
-It is a must to create content for your knowledge base about the basic use and troubleshooting of your product.
+Creating content for your knowledge base about the basic use and troubleshooting of your product is a must.

 In addition, if your company updates its rules and policies, it is also a must to reflect these changes in your online knowledge base.